Caracal

 Typically nocturnal, the caracal is highly secretive and difficult to observe.
 It is territorial, and lives mainly alone or in pairs.
 The caracal is a carnivore that typically preys upon birds, rodents, and other small mammals.
 It can leap higher than 3.0 m and catch birds in midair.
-It stalks its prey until it is within 5 m of it, after which it runs it down and kills its prey with a bite to the throat or to the back of the neck.
+It stalks its prey until it is within 5 m of it, after which it runs it down and kills it with a bite to the throat or to the back of the neck.
 Both sexes become sexually mature by the time they are one year old and breed throughout the year.
 Gestation lasts between two and three months, resulting in a litter of one to six kittens.
 Juveniles leave their mothers at the age of nine to ten months, though a few females stay back with their mothers.
 The average lifespan of captive caracals is nearly 16 years.